Our products

 Can smoked salmon be frozen?

 Yes, but freezing slightly alters the texture.
 When thawed, the fibers separate more, and the slice loses some of its silkiness.
-If you need to freeze it, do so in its original packaging or well wrapped in cling film and freeze as soon as possible after purchase.
+If you need to freeze it, do so in its original packaging or wrapped in cling film and freeze as soon as possible after purchase.
 Always thaw in the refrigerator, never at room temperature.
 For toasts where presentation is important, it is always preferable to use fresh salmon, never previously frozen.

 Can I substitute smoked salmon with smoked trout?